 The theme of the poem ‘Introduction to the Songs of Innocence’ is about the poet’s inspiration for writing poetry.
 Like the other poems in this series the poem alludes to the poet’s simple perspective of life and his religious beliefs.
 Blake, as a young boy had visions of seeing angels in the trees, which returned throughout his life.
 As he disclosed about his dreams: “I am under the direction of Messengers from Heaven, Daily & Nightly; but the nature of such things is not, as some suppose, without trouble or care.”

 Further, the setting of the poem substantiates the theme.
 The speaker is “piping down the valleys” before seeing the child on the cloud.
-There begins their conversation that the poet describes in the poem.
+There begins the conversation that the poet describes in the poem.
 The poet using the “reed as a pen” denotes the rustic setting.
-The theme and the setting evoke an ideal, idyllic world of innocence and simplicity, before the industrial revolution which considered by many as a Fall of humankind.
+The theme and the setting evoke an ideal, idyllic world of innocence and simplicity, before the industrial revolution which is considered by many as a Fall of humankind.

 Blake uses a number of symbols in ‘Introduction to the Songs of Innocence’ to best support his idea or the theme.
 The ‘child’ on the cloud symbolizes the angels of God.
 ‘The lamb’ also refers to God, alluding to the innocence and the sacrifice made by Jesus Christ on the cross.
 The place ‘Valleys wild’ where the piper is singing the happy songs, symbolize the rural/rustic life, evoking a world of simplicity and innocence.
 ‘Stain’d the water clear’ refers to coloring of the water to make ink, but this could be seen as the way the poet’s view on the blood of Christ being stained by the sins of the people.
 On the other hand, writing down the poet’s vision is seen by some critics as an act of destroying the purity as the poet corrupting the purity of vision/imagination by the act of writing.